MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-troubleshoot-hive.md

 ---

-## How do I? - Download Tez DAG data from a cluster
+## How do I - Download Tez DAG data from a cluster

 #### Issue: